 Collection: Scottish Towns

-Description: Stylish geometric solitaire named after the Scottish town of Elgin.
-Beautifully tapered shank curves into the head and prongs, setting a 10-sided CELTIC-CUT Meteor diamond center stone, with pave diamond accents.
-Matching wedding band available plain or with pave diamonds.
+Description: Unique stylish solitaire named after the Scottish town of Elgin.
+Beautifully tapered shank curves into the head, with bow-like 'wings' framing the center stone, set with pave diamond accents.
+Matching wedding band available with pave diamonds.

 ELGIN is a picturesque historic Scottish town and former cathedral city in Moray, Scotland.